Scholarships for Public Servants: Reimbursement, Return of Service & Employment Change

 - Master’s or graduate diploma or certificate programs are funded at the $5,000 level.
 To qualify for the $7,500 level of funding, a program must result in a post-graduate degree program (Master's/Juris Doctorate/LLM), or the Chartered Professional Accountant Professional Education Program (CPA-PEP).

 - You're eligible for reimbursement if you challenge a course to complete an accreditation program as long as you pay tuition, not a fee.

 - After you pay your tuition and books, submit receipts to your ministry for reimbursement up to the allowable maximum.
 Your receipts must clearly break down your expenditures; failure to provide detailed receipts may delay your reimbursements.

 - You can submit your receipts before or during your scholarship year, but your courses must begin within your scholarship year.
 Receipts must be received no later than the last day of your scholarship year or they will be ineligible for reimbursement.

 - If your organization’s contact information (as listed in your approval notification) is outdated, and your organization hasn't provided you with updated information, email Pacific Leaders Scholarships for Public Servants for further information.

 - The Pacific Leaders Scholarship doesn't affect your taxes because it's employment related training and is considered a reimbursement, not a taxable benefit.

-- If you paid more tuition than you received from the Pacific Leaders Scholarship, you may be eligible to claim the difference (for example, if your tuition was $7,000 and your scholarship reimbursement was $5,000 you may be able to claim the $2,000 difference).
-Tax regulations are always evolving, so check the Canada Revenue Agency website to see if you are eligible
+- If you paid more tuition than you received from the Pacific Leaders Scholarship, you may be eligible to claim the difference (for example, if your tuition was $7,000 and your scholarship reimbursement was $5,000, you may be able to claim the $2,000 difference).
+Tax regulations are always evolving, so check the Canada Revenue Agency website to see if you're eligible.

 - A tax receipt won't be issued by the Pacific Leaders program, and no reference to your scholarship is required to be made on your tax return.

 - If you've received an additional T4 or T4A from your ministry, don't report any Pacific Leaders Scholarship component as income on your income tax return.

 - If you require a letter regarding your scholarship reimbursements for tax purposes, please contact your ministry's Pacific Leaders Scholarships contact.